Postdoctoral Opportunities at KIPAC

 Stanford Science Fellowships

-We are very pleased that Stanford University has introduced a new Stanford Science Fellows program in the mathematical, physical, and life sciences for exceptionally qualified early-career scientists with no more than two years of postdoctoral experience.
+Stanford University hosts the Stanford Science Fellows program in the mathematical, physical, and life sciences for exceptionally qualified early-career scientists with no more than two years of postdoctoral experience.
 Fellows will pursue an independent research program and will have the opportunity to join one or more faculty research groups.
-The program will include community-building activities to foster career development and leadership skills, and workshops, seminars, informal lunches and dinners, and discussions with Stanford faculty and visitors on current topics throughout the natural sciences.
+The program includes community-building activities to foster career development and leadership skills, and workshops, seminars, informal lunches and dinners, and discussions with Stanford faculty and visitors on current topics throughout the natural sciences.

-All astrophysics applicants for the Stanford Science Fellows program will be automatically considered for a KIPAC Fellowship as well (see above).
-We ask applicants to submit a separate application to the KIPAC Fellowship program so that we know which of the various KIPAC programs they are interested in, but the research proposal and CV can be omitted if desired, to save time for the applicant.
+All astrophysics applicants for the Stanford Science Fellows program will also be automatically considered for a KIPAC Fellowship (see above), but we ask applicants to submit a separate application to the KIPAC Fellowship program so that we know which of the various KIPAC programs they are interested in.
+Candidates are welcome to submit the same or different research statements as they see fit.

 Stanford Data Science Fellows